anton-kotenko/crdt/README.md

 ```sh
 docker-compose down
 ```
 **Notice**: persistent storage and rabbitmq queues are cleand only after `docker-compose down`.
-CTRL+C does not change nothing
+CTRL+C does not change nothing.
+So to restart from stracth: `docker-compose down && docker-compose up`

 #### Starts/stops `video&counter` service
 It's possible to start/stop `video&counter` service containers with docker (to see whole system  handle this).